AI SearchAEOAI Citations

 The Bottom Line

-• 85% of AI citations come from third-party sites, not from your own website.
-What others say about you matters more than what you say about yourself.
+• 85% of AI citations come from third-party sites.
+What others say about you shapes the recommendation AI builds about your brand.

 How ChatGPT Actually Retrieves Content